 Weisse was a major benefactor of the University of Edinburgh.
 On Tovey’s death in 1941, she gifted 18 Buccleuch Place to the University as 'The Tovey Memorial Rooms', with the intention that it be used for student study.
 She also gifted the University portraits of Tovey and herself by Philip de Laszlo and endowed the Tovey Memorial Prize as an annual award for the most promising undergraduate composer or performer in the Faculty of Music.
 Her collection of around 600 books and scores relating to Beethoven was purchased by the University in 1948.

 Found in 13 Collections and/or Records:

-Scope and Contents Letter, , Oxford, Donald Tovey to Sophie Weisse.
-Criticism of a concert Tovey attended, description of a concert Tovey gave and description of Tovey's Oxford contemporaries.
+Scope and Contents Letter, 4 February 1898, Oxford, Donald Tovey to Sophie Weisse.
+Describing the experience of playing with Kruse, details of a performance and of Oxford life.
 Holograph signed.

 Letter to Sophie Weisse from Sir Donald Francis Tovey, 20 November 1900